VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Store/objects/StoreResponseType.md

 # StoreResponseType ==~object~==

-The `StoreResponseType` represents the response data for a store, including its basic information and configuration.
+This type represents the response data for a store, including its basic information and configuration.

 ## Fields